CrashOverride85/zc95/docs/LuaNotes.md

 For MULTI_CHOICE type menu entries, `value` must match one of the `choice_id`s.

-**Important**: The change will result in the scripts `MinMaxChange` or `MultiChoiceChange` function being called asynchronously when the update takes effect.
+**Important**: The change will result in the script's `MinMaxChange` or `MultiChoiceChange` function being called asynchronously when the update takes effect.
 After calling `SetMenuOption`, it is possible (but not guaranteed) that the `Loop` function could be called many times _before_ the menu is updated.

 ### ChannelPulseMs
 ```
 Params:
-    * channel number (1-4)
+    * channel number (1-9)
     * duration (ms)
 ```
 Switch the channel on for the specified number of milliseconds, using the previously set frequency, pulse width and power level (or the defaults, if not changed).